 Call me a control freak but I love being able to capture the sweet smell of Summer and put it in a jar on my shelf.
 Squirrelling things away like this makes me feel calmer and more in control, which at a time like this is no small thing.

 It’s nice to know that even in the sunshine, you’re already a little bit prepared for that deep, dark day in Winter, when the only thing that will brighten things up is a gloriously pink jar of sweet, floral goodness

 We’ve been making this jelly for years.
 Here’s Beth circa 2013 with that Summer’s rose collection.
-And here’s Dorothy last year, giving the blossoms a smell check before we could use them.This year our roses aren’t looking their best.
+And here’s Dorothy in 2019, giving the blossoms a smell check before we could use them.This year our roses aren’t looking their best.
 They’ve put on plenty of growth but the harsh sunshine seems to have somehow bleached alot of the colour out of the petals and then heavy rain and wind has damaged the flowers that remain.

 Rose Petal Jelly is a really easy thing to make and it looks so impressive.
 You can make it as a clear jelly or leave a few petals in each jar.
 Beth used to say they look like ghost petals 🙂

 The flavour will depend on your roses, but generally speaking, rose petal jelly has a sort of turkish delight quality to it.
 You can use any roses but there are a few rules.

 The more scented the roses, the better the flavour